Seasonal Inventory: Plan Demand & Avoid Overstocking [2026] 2026

 Accurately predicting customer demand is critical to maintaining the right inventory levels.
 This involves analyzing:

 Example: A clothing retailer analyzes the previous three years’ winter sales to determine stock levels for coats and boots.
-Using tools like OneCart’s analytics, businesses can easily identify patterns and refine their forecasts.
+A multichannel seller on Shopee and Lazada can review last year’s 11.11 performance to forecast demand for this year’s sale — adjusting for growth trends and new product lines.

 Optimizing inventory ensures a balance between sufficient stock and minimal waste.